KerryM001/yoga-with-kerry/README.md

 ### **Honorable mentions**
 ​
 A big shout out to Richard for getting me through this project!
-I also found this website really helpful https://alvarotrigo.com/blog/hamburger-menu-css/#:~:text=What%20Is%20A%20Hamburger%20Menu,top%20of%20the%20main%20content, along with advice from fellow students on Slack.
+I also got advice from fellow students on Slack, which was extremely helpful.
 ​
 ### **Content:**
 ​
-I used this site (https://css-tricks.com/three-css-alternatives-to-javascript-navigation/) to help me add a hamburger menu, I made a few minor changes, like colors
+PUT HAMBURGER LINK TO SITE HERE

 ### **Media:**
 ​